Bernie Leadon: Eagles

 Leadon was the last original member to join the Eagles, a band initially formed by guitarist/singer Glenn Frey, drummer/singer Don Henley, and former Poco bassist/singer Randy Meisner.
 Leadon is often credited with helping shape the band's early country-rock sound, bringing his strong sense of harmony as well as his country, bluegrass and acoustic sensibilities to the group.
-Instruments he played during his tenure in the band were electric guitar, B-Bender, acoustic guitar, banjo, mandolin, dobro, and pedal steel guitar.
+Instruments he played during his tenure in the band were electric guitar, B-Bender, acoustic guitar, banjo, mandolin, dobro and pedal steel guitar.

-Upon the release of their debut album, Eagles, the group met with near instantaneous success, due largely to the strength of their hit singles "Take It Easy", "Peaceful Easy Feeling", and "Witchy Woman" (co-written by Leadon and Henley), all of which highlighted Leadon's multi-instrumental talent on electric guitar, B-Bender, banjo, and harmony vocals.
+Upon the release of their debut album, Eagles, the group met with near instant success, due largely to the strength of their hit singles "Take It Easy", "Peaceful Easy Feeling" and "Witchy Woman" (the latter co-written by Leadon and Henley), all of which highlighted Leadon's multi-instrumental talent and harmony vocals.
 Their follow-up, Desperado, was another strong country-rock venture highlighted by the classics "Tequila Sunrise" and the title track.
-Leadon had a prominent role on the album, but it was met by surprisingly lukewarm reviews and lackluster sales.
+Leadon had a prominent role on the album but it was met by surprisingly lukewarm reviews and lackluster sales.
 As a result, the band attempted to distance itself from the "country rock" label for their third album On the Border.
 In doing so, Leadon encouraged the group to recruit his old friend, guitarist Don Felder, to the band.
 The result was the guitar-heavy top 40 hit "Already Gone".
 The album also included "My Man", Leadon's touching tribute to his old bandmate and friend Gram Parsons, who had died of a drug overdose the year prior at Joshua Tree National Monument in southeastern California.

-With the wild success of On the Border and its follow-up smash, One of These Nights, tension within the band grew, with some sources saying Leadon grew increasingly frustrated by the band's direction away from his beloved country and bluegrass and toward album-oriented stadium rock.
+With the wild success of On the Border and its follow-up smash, One of These Nights, tension within the band grew with some sources saying Leadon grew increasingly frustrated by the band's direction away from his beloved country and bluegrass toward album-oriented stadium rock.
 He famously quit the band in 1975 by pouring a beer over Glenn Frey's head.
-He later cited a need to get healthy and break the vicious cycle of touring, recording, and heavy drug use that was rampant within the band.
+He later cited a need to get healthy and break the vicious cycle of touring, recording and heavy drug use that was rampant within the band.

 Upon Leadon's departure, Asylum Records released Their Greatest Hits (1971–1975), which highlighted the band's Leadon years and went on to become the best-selling album in United States history, with sales in excess of 38 million units.
 He was replaced by former James Gang guitarist and singer Joe Walsh.

-Although it has long been believed that he left because he was dissatisfied with the band moving into rock and roll, Leadon denies it and said in 2013, "That's an oversimplification; it implies that I had no interest in rock or blues or anything but country rock.
+Although it has long been believed that he left because he was dissatisfied with the band moving into rock and roll, Leadon denies it and said in 2013, "That's an oversimplification, it implies that I had no interest in rock or blues or anything but country rock.
 That's just not the case.
 I didn't just play Fender Telecaster.
 I played a Gibson Les Paul and I enjoyed rock & roll.
 That's evident from the early albums."